-GA4 originally launched as an optional upgrade to the standard Google analytics platform.
-Currently, it has replaced the old Google analytics code, adding in advanced machine learning.
+GA4 was originally launched as an optional upgrade to the standard Google analytics platform.
+Currently, it has replaced the old Google analytics code, adding advanced machine learning.
 This use of machine learning helps fill in the blanks left by privacy measures or proxies, where insights can fall short due to a lack of data.

 Another difference from the older universal analytics system is that this new version interprets any interaction as an event.
 Any interaction with a webpage can be turned into useful website customer analytics with a tweak to what you’re measuring.
 These can derive far better actionable insights from the system by measuring total events vs unique events, depending on the user’s needs.

 Aside from the hit types tracked by Google Analytics, new changes have also removed the monthly hit limits.
 With the old system, there was a limit of 10 million hits on the free version.
 By removing this, Google has opened up the field for all of its free users.